 Why I Want to Grow a Colville’s Glory Tree

 One look at the flowers and I was sold.
 They’re amazing!
-Look:
+Just look at some of the photos below.

 It reminds me of one of my other all-time favorites, the Royal Poinciana tree (Delonix regia).
 The foliage is quite similar.
-To top it all of, it grows big.
+To top it all off, it grows big.

 Colville’s Glory can grow 30-50ft tall and I have a super-soft spot for BIG plants.
 Big trees are a must for me.
-Not only do they provide a canopy, protection, for smaller (less hardy) plants, they also create nice shaded areas.
+Not only do they provide a canopy (protection for smaller (less hardy) plants), but they also create nice shaded areas.
 Our horses love to chill under the big Fig and Mango trees.

 This is my tree: